-General Defenses to Drug Crimes
+General Drug Crimes Defense

 Fourth Amendment protections against illegal search and seizure are the fundamental defense to drugs crimes in the St. Louis area.
 Faulty police procedure or conduct can often lead to the suppression of drug evidence and result in the dismissal of criminal charges.